 Ingredients for Tuna Salad

-Just a few essentials ingredients are needed for this classic recipe.
+Just a few essential ingredients are needed for this classic recipe.

-- Celery – For some extra crunch, dice up a large celery stalk.
+- Celery – Let’s add some satisfying crunch to this salad by dicing up a nice, big celery stalk.

-The first step is to drain your tuna well.
-Cut the lid of the can with a can opener and simply press the lid against the tuna and drain most of the liquid out over a sink.
-Completely remove the lid and transfer the tuns to a bowl.
+Start by draining your tuna.
+Grab a can opener and cut off the lid of the tuna can.
+Hold the lid against the tuna and carefully drain most of the liquid into the sink.
+Remove the lid completely and transfer the tuna to a bowl.

 How to Serve Tuna Salad?